BuilderIO/partytown/docs/trade-offs.md

 Events handled by third-party scripts that call `event.preventDefault()` will have no effect.
 Partytown is able to be blocking when the code is ran within the web worker, but not in the other direction.

 For example, when a user clicks a link on the main thread, a third-party script may have an event handler on that same link, which may have [event.preventDefault()](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).
-By the time the web worker receives and event that the link was clicked, it is no longer a synchronous operation and calling `preventDefault()` has no effect.
+By the time the web worker receives an event that the link was clicked, it is no longer a synchronous operation and calling `preventDefault()` has no effect.
 As a side note, you could also see this as a feature when third-party scripts are abusing `scroll` events without using passive event listeners.

 ## Cross-Origin IFrame Cookies And Storage